 These agents typically convert the funds into fiat and manage the legal process.
 It's essential to have on-chain proof of funds and use secure, traceable wallets.

 Yes.
 Many crypto passport countries offer zero tax on crypto gains, no wealth tax, and favorable residency rules.
-Jurisdictions like Portugal, the UAE, and Panama are known for crypto-friendly tax policies, but planning must be done carefully to avoid triggering taxes in your current country.
+Jurisdictions like the UAE, and Panama are known for crypto-friendly tax policies, but planning must be done carefully to avoid triggering taxes in your current country.

 No. Even if you fund your application with cryptocurrency, you are still required to pass full identity verification, KYC, and due diligence checks.